vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0712.md

 ### 10. Update data node config

+Once you have `voted` for the protocol upgrade, but `before the protocol upgrade happens`, please update the following sections in the data-node config:

 #### Gateway port settings

 The GraphQL and REST APIs have been merged into a single port.
 As a result, you now must define the `Port` and `IP` in the `[Gateway]` section instead of its child.
 Remove the `Port` and `IP` from the `[Gateway.GraphQL]` and `[Gateway.REST]` sections.